-I love the Holidays because this time of year is all about gift-giving (and experience sharing) but unfortunately, there is a dark side to holiday giving that many people don’t even think about: the amount of extra waste produced by the gift wrap, bags and ribbon.
+I love Christmas and the holidays because this time of year is all about gift-giving (and experience sharing) but unfortunately, there is a dark side to holiday giving that many people don’t even think about: the amount of extra waste produced by the gift wrap, bags, and ribbon.

-Consider this, In the US alone, we use 4 million tons of gift wrap and decorations each year and this just gets added to landfills after the holidays!
-This is a 25% increase over normal waste volume between Thanksgiving and New Years.
+Consider this: in the US alone, we use 4 million tons of gift wrap and decorations each year and this just gets added to landfills after the holidays!
+This is a 25% increase over normal waste volume between Thanksgiving and New Year.

 A Better Way to Gift Wrap

-The good news is that we can still enjoy the holidays and the wonderful time with our families without the need for the additional waste.
-There are many ways to package and wrap gifts in an eco-friendly way and to give the recipient an additional gift with reusable packaging.
+The good news is that we can still enjoy the holidays and the wonderful time with our families without additional waste.
+There are many ways to package and wrap gifts in an eco-friendly way with reusable packaging.

 In fact, the old “Reduce, Reuse, Recycle” mantra is a great reminder when it comes to gift wrapping.

-I’m also a big fan of giving experiences instead of material gifts whenever possible and baseball tickets, zoo or museum memberships, or trips to rock climb or go to the movies don’t take much wrapping material and also promote family bonding and life-long memories.
+I’m a big fan of giving experiences instead of material gifts whenever possible.
+Baseball tickets, zoo or museum memberships, trips to rock climb, or go to the movies don’t take much wrapping material and also promote family bonding and life-long memories.

 For the gifts that do need to be wrapped, consider using reusable wrapping materials.
 Sure, there is a fleeting second of gratification in tearing off traditional wrapping paper, but a creative reusable wrapping is both a fun surprise and a gift that keeps on giving.